 Most metal fillings are dental amalgam – a stable alloy made up of mercury, silver, tin, copper, and other metals.
 Replacing metal fillings can also give your smile a stronger, healthier outlook, as composite materials have more strength and durability than the dental amalgams of the past.
 At Stanley Dentistry, these fillings can be easily removed and replaced with composite resins to give you back the aesthetic look of your smile!

-At Stanley Dentistry, our dentists use a local anesthetic to numb the area before completing the filling.
+Our dentists use a local anesthetic to numb the area before completing the filling.
 This ensures that the patient is comfortable and pain-free for the entirety of the procedure.
 After the filling, most patients experience little to no discomfort and no downtime.

-During a cavity filling, our dentists use a local anesthetic to numb the affected area.
+During a cavity filling, our dentists administer a local anesthetic to numb the affected area.
 They then use a small drill to remove the decay from the tooth and kill any existing bacteria.
 Once the tooth is ready, the dentist places the filling.

 At Stanley Dentistry, we typically use a composite resin material for the filling.
 Composite fillings are tooth-colored and look just like natural teeth.
 During the procedure, one of our dentists will place the composite (which looks like a paste) into the cleaned cavity.
 The composite will naturally take on the shape of the cavity as the dentist places it.
 After the cavity is filled, the dentist will use an ultraviolet light to “cure” (or harden) the composite.
 Post-op, your dentist will ask you to bite down to make sure the cavity hasn’t affected your natural bite.